viant/neatly/README.md

    3) field3.[]a.attr3 defines 'field3' field of an object type, which has another 'a' field  of an array of object type with 'attr3' field.
    4) /data.[]tables defines in the root object 'data' field of an object type which has another 'tables' field of an array type.
    5) :v.attr5 defines a virtual object which has 'v' field  of an object type which has another 'attr5' field .

+**This** keyword used in field expression expands corresponding key/value directly to the current object tag.

 ## Neatly capabilities